 QELi is an innovative not-for-profit organisation committed to delivering excellence in leadership by supporting education leaders to establish a strong vision, improve student outcomes and lead change in their school context and wider school communities.
-We support educators at every level – from teachers to principals and system leaders – and corporate services and school support staff; to develop and improve capacity as leaders through the provision of high quality professional development programs and learning opportunities.
+We support educators at every level and also corporate services and school support staff through the provision of high quality professional development programs and learning opportunities.
 Our leadership programs harness evidence-based research, provide access to nationally and internationally renowned facilitators and coaches, and model the critical skills, knowledge and practical application to support educators to develop leadership capabilities, maximise their potential and reach their leadership goals.

 Chief Executive Officer

 Neil McDonald has over 25 years of school and educational leadership experience, as a Queensland state school teacher, principal, and Assistant Regional Director.
 Before commencing as Chief Executive Officer at QELi, Neil was Executive Director, Organisational Transformation and Capability, Department of Education and was instrumental in leading the Department of Education’s Teaching and School Leadership program.
 As acting CEO of the Queensland Studies Authority (QSA), Neil transitioned QSA to the Queensland Curriculum and Assessment Authority (QCAA), and was a key leader in the development of Queensland’s Curriculum Into the Classroom (C2C).

 Board Chair from 23 November 2022

 Ms Sharon Schimming is the Associate Director-General for Early Childhood and State Schools in the Queensland Department of Education.
 She has more than 30 years’ experience in education, including more than 20 years of Principalship, Regional Director North Queensland and most recently, Deputy Director-General of Early Childhood and Educational Improvement since 2017.